OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/listing_variables.rst

 *Get Names Only*
 ~~~~~~~~~~~~~~~~

-Finally, if you just need the names of the variables you can disable the
+Finally, if you just need the names of the variables, you can disable the
 display and return of the values and residual values via the :code:`values`
 argument.